 - Ornamental trees are to be a minimum of 6' in height and have a full canopy. - Shrubs shall be provided in a minimum size equivalent to the requirements of (5) five, (3) three and one (1) gallon container stock. - Ornamental grasses, shrubs, vines, succulents/cacti, shade plants and ground cover shall be provided in a minimum size equivalent to the requirements of five (5), three (3) and one (1) gallon container stock. - A minimum of three inches (3") of mulch shall be installed under trees and in all shrub and bed areas, unless approved river rock is used as ground cover (where allowed by this document). - Landscaped areas not covered with plant materials or river rock shall be covered with mulch composed of organic materials only directly under dense tree canopies.
 A landscaping plan that utilizes more than 20% mulch as a predominant element is not acceptable. - Above ground electric transformers and HVAC units visible from the street or adjacent properties must be screened with approved plants; however, 5-feet of clearance between the units and the screening plants must be maintained.
-Screening plant material must be at least twentyfour inches (24") tall at installation with a mature height sufficient to cover the item the plants are screening. - Buildings, structures and walls must be approved in writing by the ACC prior to the initiation of the construction of a wall. - No trees or mulch are allowed in the Planter Strips.
+Screening plant material must be at least twenty-four inches (24") tall at installation with a mature height sufficient to cover the item the plants are screening. - Buildings, structures and walls must be approved in writing by the ACC prior to the initiation of the construction of a wall. - No trees or mulch are allowed in the Planter Strips.
 Drip irrigation (not spray irrigation) must be installed in all Planter Strips.
 Only low growing shrubs (shrubs that will not exceed thirty-six inches (36") in height at maturity) are allowed in the Planter Strips.
 Planter Strips are required to utilize river rock as ground cover.
-River rock must be 3" minimum -Texas Orange River Rock or equivalent.
+River rock must be 3" minimum -Texas Orange River Rock of equivalent.
 However, turf grass may be used as ground cover in the side yard planter strip on corner lots only.
 If turf grass is used as ground cover in the side yard planter strip on a corner lot, a minimum of 3" river rock must be used as ground cover in the planting bed.
-The planting beds, in the side yard planter strip on a corner lot, must be 15'/20'/25'/30' in length for Garden, Town & Traditional Lots/Manor Lots/Estate & Large Estate Lots/Country Estate Lots, respectively. - The following landscaping requirements must be installed by the builder in accordance with these guidelines and the CC&R's.
+The planting beds, in the side yard planter strip on a corner lot, must be 15' in length. - The following landscaping requirements must be installed by the builder in accordance with these guidelines and the CC&R's.